How to Clean Your Keyboard and Sterilize Viruses and Bacteria

 How to Clean a Mechanical Keyboard

 Mechanical keyboards can be a little trickier than membrane keyboards, given the complex switch mechanisms under each key.
-For an ideal clean, grab a key remover, some q-tip swabs, and some isopropyl alcohol before starting.
+For an ideal clean, grab a key remover, some cotton swabs, and some isopropyl alcohol before starting.

 Then, take the swabs and alcohol and gently clean around the keys and the switches.
 If you like, you can prepare a bowl of warm soapy water and leave the keys in it for a few hours; just be sure to dry them properly before you put them back.